vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/typescript/Components/Workflows.md

   - `target` - The name of the next item to execute when this condition is met
   - `variable` - The name of the variable to evaluate (optional, can be inferred from method parameters)
   - `type` - The data type of the variable being switched on (e.g., "number", "string", "boolean")
-- `defaultTarget` - The name of the next item to execute when none of the cases match.
-If this is set to `end`, it will point to the end of the workflow.
-If this is set to `null`, it will point to the next item or if none, the end of the workflow.
   - `comparator` - The comparison operator to use when evaluating cases.
 Supported values are:
     - `"equals"`              - Equals (default behaviour if not specified)
     - `"different"`           - Not equals
     - `"smaller"`             - Less than
     - `"smaller or equals"`   - Less than or equal
     - `"greater"`             - Greater than
     - `"greater or equals"`   - Greater than or equal
+    - `"is true"`             - Boolean true
+    - `"is false"`            - Boolean false
     - `"contains"`            - Contains a value
     - `"match"`               - Matches a value
     - `"is defined"`          - Value is defined
-- `exception` - The name of the next in line item in case an exception is encountered during the execution of the current item.
-If this is set to `null` or empty string, the parameter is ignored.
-If this is set to a string, but it does not exist in the workflow, it will point to the end of the workflow.
+- `defaultTarget` - The name of the next item to execute when none of the cases match.
+If this is set to `end`, it will point to the end of the workflow.
+If this is set to `null`, it will point to the next item or if none, the end of the workflow.

 ##### Example